 Farmhouse Accommodation and Agri-Tourism

-Agri-tourism is a niche industry which is becoming increasingly popular, with people wishing to get away from their usual environment, spend time on a farm, see the day-to-day activities and perhaps even take part themselves.
+Agri-tourism is a niche industry that is becoming increasingly popular, with people wishing to get away from their usual environment, spend time on a farm, see the day-to-day activities, and perhaps even take part themselves.
 Farmhouse accommodation facilitates this and often resembles a bed and breakfast setup.
+The U.S. agritourism market is projected to grow by 11.4% CAGR from 2023 to 2030, according to Grand View Research.
+Napa Valley’s wine country and Tuscany’s olive groves are popular examples.

 Video: What Is Agritourism?